Table of contents:

 You may not realize it, but your customers are participants in your sales funnel, whether you have one or not.
 For instance, when potential customers see your ad, they are drawn to your landing page.
 Your sales and marketing teams spring into action and start engaging them with useful content, manuals, videos, and other resources.

 Whether the customer buys or not narrows down to the effectiveness of your sales funnel.
 Thankfully, there are ways to influence that decision.
 In this article, we’ll go into the full sales funnel definition, explain how it works, and how it can benefit your business.
 Keep reading!

 What is a Sales Funnel?

-A sales funnel is a visual map of the sales process that marketers use to move potential customers through a series of conversion points.
-The widest part of the funnel opens up to everyone who visits your website or walks into your store.
+A sales funnel is a visual map of marketers’ sales process to move potential customers through a series of conversion points.
+The widest part of the funnel opens up to everyone who visits your website or enters your store.
 The narrowest section represents the people who become your customers.

 Working with a well-structured sales marketing funnel brings many benefits to your company.
 For starters, it will help you identify where potential customers fall off.
-It also helps you understand what their problems are, and how you can best meet their needs.
+It also helps you understand their problems and how to best meet their needs.

 Why is the Sales Funnel Important?

 Many businesses have a hard time converting prospects into customers.
-Prospects won’t just buy something from you just because you give them a nice brochure or website with your company details.
-They need a reason why they should buy from you and not your competitors instead.
+Prospects won’t buy something from you just because you give them a nice brochure or website with your company details.
+They need a reason to buy from you and not your competitors.

 For instance, 63% of digital marketers struggle with delivering personalized services.
-Additionally, 46% of customers expect quick responses from companies within 4 hours.
-Yet more than half (62%) of businesses fail to respond to their customers.
+Additionally, 46% of customers expect quick company responses within 4 hours.
+Yet more than half (62%) of businesses fail to respond to customers.